CAHLR/pyBKT/README.md

 - brew install boost-python
 ```

-NOTE: pyBKT is currently not compatible with libboost version >= 1.65.
+NOTE: pyBKT is currently not compatible with libboost version >= 1.65 due to a switch to numpy from numeric for array representation.
+The following older compatible versions are recommended for Ubuntu installations:
+14.04: apt install libboost1.55-all-dev
+16.04: apt install libboost1.58-all-dev
+18.04: apt install  libboost1.62-all-dev

 ## Compiling ##